kiahreading/kirby-accordion-block/README.md

 This is a [custom block plugin](https://getkirby.com/docs/reference/panel/fields/blocks) for the [Kirby CMS](https://github.com/getkirby/kirby).
 It is used to add a custom accordion block that uses semantic HTML.
 Shipping without any CSS requirements, it is unopinionated but easy to style if you are so inclined.

-## Info
-An accordion is used to show (and hide) HTML content.

-They are sometimes also known as a [disclosure widget or a twistie](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details).

 ## Example
 <details open>
 	<summary>System Requirements</summary>